List of Steven Universe characters: Garnet

 The disciplined current leader of the Crystal Gems, Garnet (voiced by Estelle) is quiet, stoic, pragmatic, and described by Steven as "mysterious", but over the course of the series she becomes more emotionally open, especially in expressing her love for Steven.
 According to the writers, her great self-confidence is reflected in the fact that she never asks questions.
-She possesses red garnets in the palms of her hands, from which she summons her Gem weapon, a pair of heavy gauntlets.
+She possesses two gems in the palms of her hands, from which she summons her Gem weapon, a pair of heavy gauntlets.
 She also has a precognitive ability she refers to as "future vision".
 Garnet has three eyes, over which she wears a visor.

 In the first-season finale "Jail Break", it is revealed that Garnet is a fusion of two smaller Gems named Ruby and Sapphire.
 Garnet's existence is thus a personification of Ruby and Sapphire's loving relationship—she describes herself as "a conversation" and "made of love"—and her personality is a stable blending of Ruby and Sapphire's traits.
 The character of Garnet has won acclaim from critics as a representation of a queer relationship.
 Though she is normally stoic, Garnet's strongest emotional displays are often centered around fusion: anger and revulsion at what she perceives as abuses or perversions of fusion, and delight when Steven develops the ability to fuse.
 The second-season episode "The Answer", a flashback showing how Ruby and Sapphire met and formed Garnet for the first time, was nominated for an Emmy Award and adapted into a children's book.